 - Urban League Foreclosure Prevention – Housing specialists work to address mortgage delinquency and defaults, with a focus on minority as well as inner city communities.
 An extensive number of foreclosure assistance programs and resources are provided to educate client’s decision-making with regard.
 Staff give free information on loan modification, home purchases, maintenance, and also mortgage re-finance.

-- Money management and financial literacy – Both adults and youth can get education and information about the importance of being stable.
+- Money management and free financial literacy – Both adults and youth can get education and information about the importance of being stable.
 Clients can learn about credit scores, debt reduction, and financial empowerment.
 Counselors can provide specific emphasis on financial services like basic banking, saving and investing, money management and the role and use of credit cards and debts.

 - Urban League anti-housing discrimination programs help ensure minorities, immigrants, non-English speakers, single mothers and others have access to a place to live.
 Too many landlords or apartment complex owners find a reason to not rent to these groups, and clients can get free legal aid to help them lease a home.
 More on pro-bono legal assistance.